Associate of Science in Criminal Justice Degree Requirements

 - Training in the police academy, POLEX, NWSPSC, FBI-NA, Joint Services Transcripts, and others may be considered credits for transfer.

-- Courses are available on campus and online.
+- Courses are available online.
 Courses are also taught at the Philadelphia Police Academy.

 Core Criminal Justice Courses (18 Credits)

 An overview of the criminal justice system: an investigative look into the agencies of social control including law enforcement, corrections, and the courts.
 To include brief discussion of crime causation in order to identify methods of crime control.
 (3 credits)

 This course examines American crime problems in a historical perspective, examines crime causation, social and public policy factors affecting crime, the impact of crime and crime trends, social characteristics of specific crimes, and the prevention of crime.
 (3 credits)

 This course discusses the history, development, and policy of the juvenile justice system.
 Understanding theories along with biological, and psychological factors that contribute to juvenile delinquent behavior are covered through discussion of targeting, preventing, redirecting, and controlling delinquent behaviors.
 Topics also include punishment vs. rehabilitation, intervention strategies, youth gangs and substance abuse issues.
 (3 credits)